alessioalex/dynroute/README.md

 Options:
    -d, --domain          Domain(s) to update [required] (you can specify multiple domains, ex: -d ro.domain.com -d en.domain.com)
-   -ttl, --ttl           Time To Leave (in seconds) [default: 60] -t, --time            How frequently to check for IP update [default: 60] -o, --once            Check for IP update ONLY ONCE and exit [default: false]
+   -z, --zone            Route 53 Zone ID that the domain lives in [default: searches all zones for domain] -ttl, --ttl           Time To Leave (in seconds) [default: 60] -t, --time            How frequently to check for IP update [default: 60] -o, --once            Check for IP update ONLY ONCE and exit [default: false]